Choosing the Right LinkedIn Ad Types For Your Campaign Goals

 Single Image Ads

-Single Image Ads are the most simplified and commonly used ad format.
-They feature one image and appear directly within the LinkedIn newsfeed.
+Single Image Ads are the most simplified and commonly used LinkedIn ad format.
+They feature one image and appear directly within a user’s newsfeed.
 To bolster your ad and inspire an action to take place, you may include one of LinkedIn’s call to action buttons, such as “Contact Us” or “Register.”

 Example of a branding and awareness-focused single image ad.

 Example of a single image ad with a Call to Action button.